BT-julio/cours-hardware-software/readme.md

-the goal of this projet is
+the goal of this projet is to make some code